Can You Rescue a Business from Insolvency?

-If your business is nearing the point of insolvency, it’s essential you take immediate steps to recover your position and save your business.
-There are still a few options available to you to avoid liquidation, or having to close the business.
+If your business is nearing insolvency, it’s essential that you take immediate steps to recover your position and save it.
+There are still a few options available to you to avoid liquidation or closing the business.

 Even if your business is struggling with large amounts of debt, can’t pay business rates, or has serious cash-flow issues, there is still hope.
 By using one of the following strategies, you could recover the business, save it from failing, and continue trading.